Shirakumo/lichat-protocol/README.md

 1. The `target` is removed from the `blacklist` set.
 1. The update is sent back to the user.

+A new update called `blacklist` is introduced.
+When a server receives a `blacklist` update, it must react as follows:

+1. The update's `target` field is set to the list of usernames contained in the `blacklist`.
+1. The update is sent back to the user.

 #### 7.8 Pause (shirakumo-pause)
 Purpose: allows throttling high traffic channels to prevent frequent spam by users.